magento/merchdocs/src/cms/page-builder-media-map.md

 ## Benefits of embedding Google Map

-1. Providing buyers with full contact information about the company (phone number, website, reviews, star ratings, etc.).
-By viewing the store address on Google Map, customers can also get other information right on your site.
+1. Provides buyers with a full scope of information about your  business (phone number, website, reviews, star ratings, etc.) right on your site.

-1. A Google map usually recommends and highlights nearby attractions, parks, restaurants, etc. This way the visitor can better determine your physical location in real life from nearby areas.
+1. A Google map usually recommends and highlights nearby attractions, parks, restaurants, etc. This helps your customers determine your physical location and plan their trip.

-1. Facilitating the process of finding buyers at the addresses of your store.
-You don't have to open a new browser window at the same time while leaving the site to find your way.
-Buyers can directly use your sitemap
+1. Makes it easy for customers to find the address for your physical store without the need to open a new browser window and leave your site.

-1. If you have a chain of physical stores, getting a Google Map on your e-store is the fastest way to increase your brand awareness and credibility in the form of highlighted items.
+1. If you have a chain of physical stores, adding a Google Map on your site helps to increase your brand awareness and credibility in the form of highlighted items.

 ![]({% link images/images-ee/page-builder-media-maps-storefront.png %}){: .zoom}
 _Example storefront - map with location_